 First, how do they start their threads?
 Teach them from the very start not to use knots!
 Here are two suggestions.
 One of the easiest ways to go "knotless" when you need two ply is to double one ply over and thread the two ends through the eye of the needle.
 That leaves a loop on the other end.
 Come up from the back and don’t pull your thread completely through.
 Make your stitch through the fabric to the back.
 Take your needle through the thread loop.
 This secures the thread on the back.

-Before I get a lot of emails from readers, I know this is not a recommended method for an advanced stitcher or if you are you are using variegated threads.
-However, it is a great way to get a young stitcher stitching.
-As they improve their skill level, they can go on to do the away knot or even hold the end of the thread behind them as they stitch over it.
+This may not be a recommended method for an advanced stitcher or if you are you are using variegated threads, but it is a great way to get a young stitcher stitching.
+As they improve their skill level, they can go on to do the away knot, tiny, piercing back stitch securing method, or even hold the end of the thread behind their work as they stitch over it.

 The second method is to use an away knot.
 Help them create a knot on the end of their thread.
 You make your first stitch from the top an inch or more away from your actual starting point.
 If possible, position that away knot so that you can make your first stitches over that thread on the backside of your fabric to secure it.
 Once you have enough stitches done over the thread you can clip the knot off the end and trim your thread.
 If that is not possible, you will have to cut the knot and weave the thread ends under completed stitches later in the project.

-Okay, so we have our starting methods, how do we secure the ends of our stitching?
+How do we secure the ends of our stitching?
 Most of the time, there will be an adequate amount of stitching done so the person can run their thread underneath stitches on the back to secure it.
-I would recommend going under several threads, come up and over a stitched thread and then back underneath those same threads.
+The recommendation is to travel under several threads, come up and over a stitched thread and then back underneath those same threads.
 This example is shown from the backside of the fabric.

-Another technical aspect we should cover is tension.
-One way to control the tension is to be sure the fabric is kept tight in a hoop.
+Another technical aspect to cover is tension.
+One way to control the tension is to be sure the fabric is kept tight in a hoop or frame.
 The best way to explain this to a new stitcher is to show them what a correct stitch should look like.
 Then do one that is pulled really tight and another one that is loose.
 Just as with other needlearts, this is something the stitcher needs to experience and work on.

 If you have really young stitchers, you may want to start them out on lacing project.
 This really uses a running stitch, but it gives them a general idea of stitching and a way to practice following a pattern.